-More nuclear weapons jobs will not benefit the region

-Even after decades of rising lab budgets coupled with falling economic and social performance relative to other states, many people in New Mexico still "look to the labs" for economic salvation.
+More nuclear weapons jobs will not benefit the region Even after decades of rising lab budgets coupled with falling economic and social performance relative to other states, many people in New Mexico still "look to the labs" for economic salvation.
 Besides permanent pollution and more than 1,600 federally-documented occupational deaths, what does the region have to show for all the money and talent poured into LANL?
 Labor markets are distorted as LANL absorbs local talent.
 Housing markets are likewise bid up.
 And scarce resources such as water and road capacity are consumed.

-Taxpayers in LANL bedroom communities pay the cost of public services for LANL commuters, often with net negative impacts.

-Over its history LANL has spent \$130 billion in Northern New Mexico, a vast sum anywhere but especially here.
+Taxpayers in LANL bedroom communities pay for public services and education for LANL commuters and their families, often with net negative fiscal impacts.
+Over its history LANL has spent \$130 billion in northern New Mexico, a vast sum anywhere but especially here.
 Yet LANL has generated neither shared prosperity nor social development.
 A few have benefited economically, but most have not.

-As a result, LANL drives regional inequality, with devastating social, economic, and political impacts.

-Perhaps worst of all, political leaders come to focus and depend on LANL and its wealthy employees - or else fear its power, exerted indirectly through political teachers - or thousands parties and organizations.
+As a result, LANL drives regional inequality, with devastating Each LANL bomb core social, economic, and political impacts.
+Perhaps worst of all, political leaders come to focus and depend on LANL and its wealthy employees - or else fear its power, exerted indirectly through political parties and organizations.
 Imaginations are stifled as narrative dominance becomes complete.
-Political leaders become unable to "think outside the labs," an outcome carefully engineered at taxpayer expense by LANL.
-Green, social goals - the antithesis of LANL's core missions - are derailed and deferred would cost \$50 million, of solar installations.
+Political leaders become unable to "think outside the labs," an outcome carefully engineered at taxpayer Green, social goals - the antithesis of LANL's core missions - are derailed and deferred.

+would cost \$50 million,

+teachers - or thousand

+of solar installations.